MichalOpoka/ecfr/cfr/title-10-Energy/chapter-II-Department-Energy/subchapter-D-Energy-Conservation/part-430-Energy-Conservation-Program-Consumer-Products/subpart-A-General-Provisions/section-430.3.md

 ##### § 430.3 Materials incorporated by reference. #####

-Link to an amendment published at 85 FR 56493, Sept.
-14, 2020.
+Link to an amendment published at 85 FR 68741, Oct.
+30, 2020.

-(a) *General.* We incorporate by reference the following standards into part 430.
+(a) *General.* We incorporate by reference the following standards into this part.
 The material listed has been approved for incorporation by reference by the Director of the Federal Register in accordance with 5 U.S.C.
 552(a) and 1 CFR part 51.
-Any subsequent amendment to a standard by the standard-setting organization will not affect the DOE regulations unless and until amended by DOE.
-Material is incorporated as it exists on the date of the approval and a notice of any change in the material will be published in the Federal Register.
-All approved material is available for inspection at the National Archives and Records Administration (NARA).
-For information on the availability of this material at NARA, call 202-741-6030, or go to: *http://www.archives.gov/federal\_register/code\_of\_federal\_regulations/ibr\_locations.html.* Also, this material is available for inspection at U.S. Department of Energy, Office of Energy Efficiency and Renewable Energy, Building Technologies Program, 6th Floor, 950 L'Enfant Plaza, SW., Washington, DC 20024, (202) 586-2945, or go to: *http://www1.eere.energy.gov/buildings/appliance\_standards/.* Standards can be obtained from the sources below.
+To enforce any edition other than that specified in this section, the Department of Energy must publish a document in the Federal Register and the material must be available to the public.
+All approved material is available for inspection at U.S. Department of Energy, Office of Energy Efficiency and Renewable Energy, Building Technologies Program, 6th Floor, 950 L'Enfant Plaza, SW, Washington, DC 20024, (202) 586-2945, or go to: *www1.eere.energy.gov/buildings/appliance\_\_standards/.* Standards can be obtained from the sources listed in this section.
+Material is also available for inspection at the National Archives and Records Administration (NARA).
+For information on the availability of this material at NARA, email *fedreg.legal@nara.gov,* or go to: *www.archives.gov/federal-register/cfr/ibr-locations.html.*

 (b) Air Movement and Control Association International, Inc. (AMCA), 30 West University Drive, Arlington Heights, IL 60004, (847) 394-0150, or by going to *http://www.amca.org/store/item.aspx?ItemId=81.*